radum/dotfiles/README.md

 #### ⚠️ Temporary step ZSH install

+This is not needed with the latest Macs, as ZSH is the default shell.
+You can check in System settings / Users / right click on the user and advanced options.

 Install zsh manually first and make sure its the default shell, then run the install script.

 I think I need to make the setup a 2 step process to install zsh run it and the fire again the install script.